yarininbar/do-not-call-me-check/README.md

 All you have to do, is to generate from your personal zone in "Do not call me" official website an access token and identifer, and type it into this tool.

 **This tool was originally made for a retail company that performs telemarketing calls in Israel.
-Now it is available for your free use😀**
+Now it is available for your free use  😀**